Renaissance Man (film): Production

 The script was written by Jim Burnstein.
-Marshall requested rewrites to make the script funnier, not merely by adding more jokes but by "deepening the characters and finding all the humor and heart in them."
+Director Penny Marshall requested rewrites to make the script funnier, not merely by adding more jokes but by "deepening the characters and finding all the humor and heart in them."

 Burnstein was on call during filming to answer questions about the script, particularly when it came to lines relating to Hamlet.
 He visited the set, spending time at each location.
 Marshall allowed him to watch some of the dailies but as it was his first film he did not offer his opinions, and he also knew that editors would be "the last writer" and make their own changes to the film.
 Burnstein and his family appeared as extras at the baseball game.

-DeVito was cast in April 1993.
+Danny DeVito was cast in April 1993.

 Filming began on July 2, 1993, and ended on November 26, 1993.
 The scenes at the fictional "Fort McClane" were actually filmed at Fort Jackson, South Carolina.
 The production trailers were set up alongside the barracks on "Tank Hill".
 During the filming, soldiers were filmed doing P.T. (physical training) and B.R.M. (basic rifle marksmanship), and the graduation scene of the film was shot during an actual basic training graduation.
 In one of these scenes Geoff Ramsey can be seen doing jumping jacks.
 The scene of Danny DeVito on a pay phone was shot at a phone bank that countless soldiers have used to call home during basic training.
-The scenes of DeVito going over the bridge from Detroit to Canada are actually him driving over the Blue Water Bridge in Sarnia, Point Edward, Ontario and Port Huron, Michigan.
+The scenes of DeVito going over the bridge from Detroit to Canada are actually him driving over the Blue Water Bridge in Point Edward, Ontario and Port Huron, Michigan.

-It had an production budget of $40 million.
+It had a production budget of $40 million.